pjq/ChitChat/README.md

 You can also access the settings screen by tapping on the settings icon in the app bar.
 Here, you can set the OpenAI API key, prompt string, and temperature value.

-To copy or share a chat message, simply long-press on the message and select the appropriate action from the context menu.
+To copy or share a chat message, simply click on the message and select the appropriate action from the context menu.

-To translate a chat message, long-press on the message and select the "Translate" option.
+To translate a chat message, click on the message and select the "Translate" option.
 This will open the Google Translate app, where you can choose the language to translate to.

 ### Contributing